walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     - Storage account name: **migrationstorage\[unique number\]**

-    - Location: **IMPORTANT: Select the same location as your Azure SQL Database**.
+    - Location: **IMPORTANT: Select the same location as your Azure SQL Database** (can be found in the Azure portal).

     - Account kind: **Storage (general purpose v1)** (do not use a v2 account).